takeontom/camgrab/README.md

 * `save_full_path`: the final path which the image might be saved to by the Grabber.
 * `is_saved`: whether the Grabber has actually saved the image to the `save_full_path`.
 * `url`: the source URL for the image.
-* `timestamp`: a Python datetime giving the date and time the image was grabbed.
+* `now`: a Python datetime giving the date and time the image was grabbed.

 Passing the grabbed images to a callable provides an easy way to hook in extra functionality.
 For example, it allows you to easily use motion detectors, image manipulators and analysers.